Kamalakshan/personalization-with-liveupdate/README.md

 ### Using Analytics

-  * After using the app for a while you go to the [MobileFirst Analytics Console](http://localhost:9080/analytics/console/dashboard) and build your custom charts like below:
+  * After using the app for a while you can go to the [MobileFirst Analytics Console](http://localhost:9080/analytics/console/dashboard) and build your custom charts like the one below:
   ![Scope Mapping](./images/analytics.png)

 ### External dependencies frameworks used in the app